 Minimalist interior style works with most art and home decor pieces – but there is a style that is distinctly Scandinavian.
-In this article ‘Decorate with Art Scandinavian Style’ we pick our favourite pieces from the prestigious annual Masterpiece London exhibition.
-Masterpiece is the elite annual show of the world’s finest art and interior pieces that is housed in a stunning, specially constructed marquee on the Chelsea Hospital grounds in London.
+In this article Art: Masterpiece 2019 pick our favourite pieces from the prestigious annual Masterpiece London exhibition.
+Masterpiece is the elite annual show of the world’s finest art and interior pieces.
+It’s housed in a stunning, specially constructed marquee on the Chelsea Hospital grounds in London.

 What are the Scandinavian Interior Design Characteristics – and why Art?

-Art in the Scandi home creates drama – not noise, as the three images above show.
-It’s the understatement, the subliminal message, the bubbling under the surface that characterises the Nordic character, and so it is with art.
-The barely-there painting creates a stark effect in the room – the white on white and the simple line or the cut in the canvas, as shown left in Lucio Fontana‘s Concetto spaziale, Attese.
+Art in the Scandi home creates drama – not noise.
+It’s the understatement, the subliminal message, the bubbling under the surface that characterise the Nordic character.
+So it is with art.
+The barely-there painting creates a stark effect in the room.
+We seek out the white on white and the simple line or cut in the canvas.
 It intrigues and raises questions in the viewer’s mind rather than throw colours or opinions in their face.

 Andy Warhol artwork – Pop Art Images and Home Decor